speciationgenomics/speciationgenomics.github.io/_pages/ADMIXTOOLS.md

 echo "popfilename:  Dstat_quadruples" >> par.dogs
 ```

 Now, we are ready to run qpDstat which is the tool of ADMIXTOOLS that computes the D statistiscs.
-It is very easy to run and just requires the par file.
+It is very easy to run and just requires the par file specifying which input files it should use.

 ```shell
 qpDstat -p par.dogs